aardappel/lobster/docs/source/language_spec.md

 the only arithmetic operator on strings.
 Comparisons `< > <= >=` order strings
 lexicographically by unsigned byte, a prefix ordering before the longer string;
 `==` compares bytes.
 Strings are immutable: indexed assignment is an error.
+The one exception is the byte-writing builtins (`ensure_size`, the `write_*_le` family, `write_substring` and the imgui text inputs), which write into the string they are given in place when it is large enough, visible thru every reference to that string, and return it; when it is too small they return a larger copy.
+A string constant (a literal, or a field default that is one) is never written: such a builtin copies it first and returns the copy, so every evaluation of the literal yields its original bytes.

 ### Operators on structs